-Uncertainty can mean natural disasters, project failures, legal issues, accidents or, at worst, attacks from your competitors.
-The bottom line is that you can’t live without risk – but you can manage the effects and make sure they do not end in shutting your doors.
+Uncertainty can mean natural disasters, project failures, legal issues, accidents or even attacks from your competitors.
+The bottom line is that you can’t live without risk – but you can manage the effects and make sure they do not have a serious impact on your business.

 By taking control of the risks associated with your company, you can mitigate the overall damage and protect your interests.

-Risk management allows your company to incorporate a set of guidelines that minimize damage while putting protections into place that make it less likely a given risk will happen in the first place.
+Risk management allows your company to incorporate a set of guidelines that minimise damage while putting protections into place that make it less likely a given risk will materialise in the first place.

-In general, risk management involves the following criteria:
+In general, risk management involves the following process: